 Editor’s Note (2026): As cannabis education continues to evolve, understanding cannabinoids remains foundational for consumers exploring CBD, THC, and beyond.
 This guide has been updated to reflect current terminology and best practices for informed use.

-An introduction to cannabinoids
+A clear introduction to cannabinoids

-An explanation of what cannabinoids do
+An explanation of how cannabinoids interact with the body

 Let’s take a closer look.